Student Accommodation Deep Cleaning Tips

 The living room

-• Vacuum the floor.
-Make sure you pull out the sofas and tables to vacuum underneath them.
-It’s also worth vacuuming behind sofa cushions too (they get very crumby).
+• Vacuum deep: Pull out the sofas and tables to vacuum underneath and behind cushions.

 The bedrooms